 Samuel Kofi Woods is a Liberian journalist, academic, activist, and politician.
-His lifelong commitment to human rights began with student activism that led to his first arrest in 1981.
-In 1986, as a member of the National Student Union, he was forced into hiding and later banned from employment and travel.
-Upon the outbreak of civil war in 1989 he fled to Ghana, but returned to Liberia in 1991 to found his countrys most prominent human rights organization, the Catholic Justice and Peace Commission.
+Woods began his activism as the student president of his university and a leader of the national student organization in 1986.
+After the outbreak of civil war in 1989, Woods fled to Ghana, but returned to Liberia in 1991, to launch the country’s most prominent human rights organization, the Catholic Justice and Peace Commission.
+In the midst of the war, he wrote and distributed reports of human rights violations.
 He also established a radio program that focused on publicizing arrests and extrajudicial executions and educating citizens about their rights.
-In 1994 he founded the Forefront Organization to document the human rights abuses of the Second Liberian Civil War.
-In 1998 he was declared an anti-government activist and was threatened with sedition for exposing forced child labor in the country.
-Although many of his colleagues were murdered and his family was under threat from government authorities, Kofi Woods persisted in his work for justice.
-He now heads the Liberian Ministry of Labor.
+In 1994, he founded the Forefront Organization to document the human rights abuses of the Second Liberian Civil War.
+In 1998, Woods was threatened with sedition for exposing forced child labor in the country.
+Woods, his family, and his staff faced threats from government authorities, many of his colleagues were murdered, and he was forced into hiding and exile on multiple occasions.
+After the civil war, Woods served as the Liberian minister of labor and the minister of public works.